umbralcalc/forecastree/README.md

 # forecastree

-Environmental health monitoring app to understand future disease spread in UK woodlands.
+Environmental health monitoring and forecasting to understand future disease spread in UK woodlands.
 This uses spatial simulations built using the stochadex framework.

 ## Data sources for the project